CMU-SAFARI/AirLift/README.md

 # AirLift

-This repository contains the source code for our tool AirLift, which we describe and evaluate in our BMC Genome Biology submission and the ArXiv version (http://arxiv.org/abs/1912.08735).
+This repository contains the source code for our tool AirLift, which we describe and evaluate in our BMC Genome Biology submission, the ArXiv version (http://arxiv.org/abs/1912.08735) and the bioRxiv version (https://www.biorxiv.org/content/10.1101/2021.02.16.431517v1).

 >J.S.
 Kim, C. Firtina, M.B.
 Cavlak, D. Senol Cali, N. Hajinazar, M. Alser, C. Alkan, O. Mutlu.
 "AirLift: A Fast and Comprehensive Technique for Translating Alignments between Reference Genomes."